opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-character-processing-functions-and-operators.md

     (1 row)
     ```

--   make_set(bits, str1, str2, ...)
+-   make_set(number, string1, string2, ...)

-    Description: Returns a set value (a string containing substrings separated by characters).
-The value consists of strings with the corresponding bits set in bits. str1 corresponds to bit 0, st2 corresponds to bit 1, and so on.
+    Description: Returns a set value (a string containing substrings separated by commas) consisting of a string with the corresponding bit set in number. string1 corresponds to bit 0, string2 corresponds to bit 1, and so on.
-    NULL values in str1, str2, ... are not added to the result.
+    NULL values in string1, string2, ... are not added to the result.

     Return type: text

     ```sql
-    select make_set(1|4, 'hello', 'nice', NULL, 'world');
+    select make_set(1|4, 'one', 'two', NULL, 'four');
      make_set
     ----------
-     hello
+     one
     (1 row)
     ```